engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ---

 Use component bindings sparingly.
-It can be difficult to track the flow of data around your application if you have too many of them, especially if there is no 'single source of truth'.
+It can be difficult to track the flow of data around your application if you have too many of them, especially if there is no 'single source of truth'. (tor:sparingly idareli)

 ---